Citigroup hosts investors for first time since the financial crisis

 Earlier this month Chief Executive Officer Mike Corbat said he would use the revived conference to "go into a lot more detail" on how Citigroup will reach his goal of producing profits in 2019 that amount to 10 percent of Citigroup's tangible common equity.

-Citigroup's return on tangible common equity was 8.2 percent during the first half of this year, compared with 14 percent at JPMorgan Chase & Co.
+Citigroup's return on tangible common equity was 8.2 percent during the first half of this year, compared with 14 percent at JPMorgan Chase & Co (JPM.N).
 That metric shows how much profit a bank generated from shareholder money.
 Analysts generally like to see minimum returns of 10 percent.

 Corbat had intended to hit that level in 2015, two years after he first set a 10 percent goal publicly.
 But he failed after the Fed found fault with Citigroup's capital planning and required it to build more of a cushion against losses.